Our Bold Idea

 Promoting economic advancement for all is JFF’s singular focus—and we’re transforming the American education and workforce systems to get there.
 We’re working with schools, corporations, government agencies, and philanthropies to design and scale new ways to help individuals achieve their goals.

 But it’s not enough to seed boutique programs or models that are forever dependent on philanthropy.
-We need to develop programs and tools that can be financed by governments, employers, businesses, and capital markets—an approach that can unlock trillions of dollars to help make impact at scale.
+We need to develop programs and tools that can be financed by governments, employers, businesses, and capital markets—an approach that can unlock trillions of dollars to help scale impact.
 We will do so as a way to close the employment opportunity gap faced by millions of individuals nationwide.

 JFF is launching the Financing the Future initiative, a robust national conversation and call to action on reimagining the way that we finance education and skills development.
 Tinkering around the margins of our existing systems will not make a dent in the massive training needs of many Americans who cannot advance economically without the right skills or get those skills without incurring insurmountable debt.
-We must modernize education financing structures to ensure that everyone has access to the financial support they need to learn the skills required to be successful.
+We must modernize the financing of education and training to avoid rationing of programs that can help everyone in the U.S. build the skills that they need to thrive in an increasingly dynamic world of work.

 Financing the Future will take a big-tent approach, bringing together the perspectives of stakeholders from across the political spectrum, with input from educators, financiers and the private sector, policymakers, and students themselves.
 We will grapple with the social contract and the role of public support for education and training.
 We’ll also examine what roles individuals, corporations, and philanthropies must play if we are to realize our goal of equal opportunity for all.

-Over the next few years, we will spur conversation and action across an array of innovative approaches to financing—from income share agreements (ISA) to blended-finance vehicles, individual training accounts, and expansions of federal aid.
-We know there will not be a single solution that will meet the needs of every person in every situation.
+Over the next few years, we will spur conversation and action across an array of innovative approaches to financing—from income share agreements (ISA) to merit based lending, individual training accounts, and federal aid.
 There are no silver bullets here.
 Our work will explore each innovative financing approach and identify the opportunities, the challenges, and the individuals most likely to benefit.

 Why JFF Supports an Income Share Agreement